Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Hardware Design

-In Figure~\ref{fig:op_phases}, each node operates in various modes, ranging from {Idle Phase}, in which there is minimal current draw, to {Sampling Phase}, where hundreds of milliamps may be consumed.
-Therefore, the power management unit must be capable of operating over a wide load profile.
-Our design uses a Lithium-Polymer (LiPo) battery, which has the highest energy density compared to other rechargeable batteries such as Nickel-Cadmium (NiCd) and Nickel-Metal Hydride (Ni-MH).
-Since the LiPo battery's nominal voltage is close to the on-board components' voltage requirement, the voltage regulating stages are reduced and efficiency is improved.

-The gas gauge is used to protect the battery from under-voltage discharge and monitor the the battery's remaining charge.
-The gas gauge is placed after a PMOS transistor for reverse voltage protection.
-The $\mathrm{\overline{AL}/CC}$ pin of the gas gauge is connected to the $\textrm{3.7\:V}$ regulator's enable pin to perform low-battery detection.
-When the battery runs below the $\textrm{3\:V}$ threshold, the gas gauge drives the $\mathrm{\overline{AL}/CC}$ pin low and disables the regulator.
-Note that the gas gauge is not a critical component and may not be required for a production-quality node design.
+The power management unit must be capable of operating over a wide load profile.
+The gas gauge is used to protect the battery (lithium-polymer) from under-voltage discharge and monitor the battery's remaining charge.
 The bucket-boost converter (TPS63020) is part of the node's main voltage rail and feeds into the cascaded linear regulators.
 By simulating performance across the design input voltage range and load currents up to $\textrm{500\:mA}$, the bucket-boost converter shows an efficiency range between $\mathrm{88\%}$ at light current load and up to $\mathrm{94.5\%}$ for the max current load~\cite{TPS6302x}.
-However, the bucket-boost converter introduces a switching noise that affects other sensitive analog components when the performance efficiency reaches $\textrm{90\:\%}$.
+However, the bucket-boost converter introduces a switching noise that affects other sensitive analog components when the performance efficiency reaches $\textrm{90\%}$.
 To reduce the noise and provide a steady voltage output, our design uses TPS3737~\cite{TPS737xx} $\textrm{3.3\:V}$ and TPS78018~\cite{TPS780xx} $\textrm{1.8\:V}$ \gls{LDO} regulators.
 The $\textrm{3.3\:V}$ regulator provides a stable voltage for the processor and wireless transceiver unit, and the $\textrm{1.8\:V}$ regulator provides a stable voltage for the \gls{ADC}.
-Since AD4008 and ADXL1004 only consume a maximum of $\textrm{2\:mA}$ during sampling, the impact of dissipated power loss for the $\textrm{1.8\:V}$ \gls{LDO} regulator is negligible.
+Since AD4008 and ADXL1004 only consume a maximum of $\textrm{2\:mA}$ during sampling, the impact of dissipated power loss for the $\textrm{1.8\:V}$~\gls{LDO} regulator is negligible.